-See Note 16, "Long-Term Debt" in the notes to the consolidated financial statements in Item 8 for the Company's disclosure related to its long-term debt balance at December 31, 2023.
+See Note 16, "Long-Term Debt" in the notes to the consolidated financial statements in Item 8 for the Company's disclosure related to its long-term debt balance at December 31, 2024.

 Acquisitions and Investments.
-During the year ended December 31, 2023, the Company acquired four additional buildings within an existing multi-tenanted retail income property, one multi-tenanted retail income property, and one vacant land parcel adjacent to an existing multi-tenanted retail property owned by the Company for an aggregate purchase price of \$80.0 million, or a total acquisition cost of \$80.3 million, as further described in Note 3, "Income Properties" in the notes to the consolidated financial statements in Item 8.
+During the year ended December 31, 2024, the Company acquired five multi-tenant income properties, one vacant land parcel within an existing multi-tenant property owned by the Company, and one building within an existing multi-tenant income property owned by the Company for an aggregate purchase price of \$226.8 million, or a total acquisition cost of \$224.4 million, as further described in Note 3, "Income Properties" in the notes to the consolidated financial statements in Item 8.

-We expect to fund future acquisitions utilizing cash on hand, cash from operations, proceeds from the dispositions of income properties through Section 1031 like-kind exchanges, and potentially the sale of all or a portion of our Subsurface Interests, and borrowings on our Credit Facility, if available.
-We expect dispositions of income properties and Subsurface Interests will qualify under the like-kind exchange deferred-tax structure, and additional financing sources.
+We expect to fund future acquisitions utilizing cash on hand, cash from operations, proceeds from the dispositions of income properties through Section 1031 like-kind exchanges, and borrowings on our Credit Facility, if available and additional financing sources.
+We expect dispositions of income properties will qualify under the like-kind exchange deferred-tax structure, and additional financing sources.

 Dispositions.
-During the year ended December 31, 2023, the Company sold nine properties for an aggregate sales price of \$87.1 million.
-The sales of the properties generated aggregate gains of \$6.6 million.
+During the year ended December 31, 2024, the Company sold two properties for an aggregate sales price of \$38.0 million.
+The sales of the properties generated aggregate gains of \$3.8 million.

 Contractual Obligations.
 The Company has committed to fund the following capital improvements.
 The improvements, which are related to several properties, are estimated to be generally completed within twelve months.
-These commitments, as of December 31, 2023, are as follows (in thousands):
+These commitments, as of December 31, 2024, are as follows (in thousands):

-December 31, 2023
+As of December 31, 2024

-Total Commitment (1) \$17,888
+Total Commitment (1) \$17,608

-Less Amount Funded (4,236)
+Less Amount Funded (2,681)

-Remaining Commitment \$13,652
+Remaining Commitment \$14,927